 About The agenda

-The 2024-2025 Health Policy Agenda reflects the Council’s priority focus on Clinical Practice, Education, and Research policy issues.
-It is the 2024-2025 Health Policy Agenda for SGIM and defines the issues on which the SGIM Health Policy Committee, its staff and consultants will work for the next year.
+We recognize and have been responding to the many policy changes, legal rulings, and changes in leadership at the Federal Level that are of great interest and concern to many SGIM members.
+This document reflects the Council’s priority focus on Clinical Practice, Education, and Research policy issues.
+It is the 2025-2026 Health Policy Agenda for SGIM and defines the issues on which the SGIM Health Policy Committee (HPC), its staff, and consultants will work for the next year.
+The language in this agenda is intentionally broad, to give the Committee flexibility to adapt and consider focusing on new issues that may arise over the year.

-Whenever possible, SGIM will work collaboratively with organizations with similar interests, whether they are physician groups or patient focused.
-Special attention will be paid to communicating SGIM’s positions to its membership and to policymakers.
+Whenever possible, SGIM will collaborate with organizations with similar interests, whether physician groups or patient-focused.
+Special attention will be paid to communicating SGIM’s positions to its membership and policymakers.

 Every Member an advocate: Championing Comprehensive Primary Care